zined/ruempler.eu/source/_posts/2016-07-19-how-to-install-and-use-a-newer-version-3-x-of-npm-on-aws-lambda.md

+---
-# How to install and use a newer version (3.x) of NPM on AWS Lambda.
+title:  How to install and use a newer version (3.x) of NPM on AWS Lambda.
+---
 Di
 19
 Jul